Mathias-SantAnna/lotr-collectibles/README.md

 1. Set up Bucket Policy.
 Generate a policy with AWS policy generator.
 Add /* at the end of Resource to allow access to all resources in the bucket<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/bucket-policy.png)

-1. Create a user to access the bucket.
+1. Create a user to obtain access to the bucket.
 Go to IAM (Identity and Access Management) and create a group for user to live in.
 Then, create a policy by importing pre-built policy<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/iam-group.png)<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/iam-policy.png)<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/iam-import-policy.png)<br><br>